spacekookie/website/content/blog/118_the_good_place.md

 show refuses to acknowledge and it makes it's arguments about moral philosophy feel almost dystopian.

-Maybe this is controvertial, but there are bad people.
+Maybe this is controversial, but there are bad people.
 If it is your job to harass homeless people, you are a bad person.
-If it is your job to enforce the "war on drugs" that overwealmingly affects black people, you are a bad person.
+If it is your job to enforce the "war on drugs" that overwhelmingly affects black people, you are a bad person.
 If you are a billionaire, you are a bad person.
 You are in a position where you _could_ change society for the better.
 You _could_ give all your wealth away, and actually help